wavefrontHQ/docs/pages/doc/integrations_new_changed.md

    * Added two new system dashboards to the integration: **Committed rate vs Monthly Usage (PPS P95) Billable** and **Usage vs Remaining Balance (PPS P95) Burndown**
    * Added three new system alerts: **Percentage of Usage Scanned**, **Percentage of Usage Ingested**, and **Remaining Balance**

-* Tanzu Application Service -- Updates to the alerts descriptions and setup instructions.
+* Tanzu Application Service -- Updates to the descriptions of the alerts and the setup instructions.
-* Tanzu Application Service (Beta) -- Updated the query metrics in the **Ops Manager** Health dashboard.
+* Tanzu Application Service (Beta) -- Updated the query metrics in the **Ops Manager Health** dashboard.
-* Kubernetes - K8s Control Plane dashboard is added.
+* Kubernetes - We added a new **Kubernetes Control Plane** dashboard.
 * VMware Tanzu GemFire:
   * Updated the GemFire for VMs dashboard and now it is forward compatible with GemFire for VMs 1.15 and later.
   * Added a list of alerts, such as **Low Server Count**, **Low Locator Count**, **High CPU Utilization**, and **High Disk Utilization** for all supported VMware Tanzu GemFire editions: VMware Tanzu  GemFire for Kubernetes, VMware Tanzu GemFire (Standalone), and VMware Tanzu GemFire for VMs.
-* Istio (Archived) -- this archived integration is removed and no longer available.
+* Istio (Archived) -- We removed this archived integration, and it is no longer available.

 We made minor bug fixes and improvements to the following list of integrations:
   * Amazon Web Services